 Many styles of humour

 The movie combines slapstick comedy with satire and wordplay that makes it a thorough laugh amidst the seriousness of the theme.
-There is a healthy dose of satire with communism, government, consumerism, tamil society, religion, love, and what not being mocked.
-There are many occassions when conversations become serious like when Kamal Hassan talks of his father dying in an accident or when Madhavan discusses the boy’s death and just when I would think that I may start crying, there would be a dose of humour that would completely change my emotions; this is perhaps the most memorable aspect of the movie for me.
+There is a healthy dose of satire with every theme in the movie getting mocked (these include communism, government, consumerism, Tamil society, religion, love, and whatnot).
+There are many occasions when conversations become serious like when Kamal Hassan talks of his father dying in an accident or when Madhavan discusses the boy’s death to be followed in a second with a dose of humour that changes the emotions of the viewer.
+This is perhaps the most memorable aspect of the movie for me.

-At one point the duo reach a small railway station from where they can get a train to Madras.
+At one point the duo reach a small station to board the train to Madras.
 They ask the station master if they could each make a phone call to their families and station master arbitrarily says only one person can make one phone call.
-An angry Madhavan asks him why to which he coolly responds, “because I am the station master”.
+An angry Madhavan asks him why to which he cooly responds, “because I am the station master”.
 This character appears for about a minute but is still well developed as a government official with little work who likes to joke around and use his power arbitrarily.
 Many such characters wade in and out of the movie often and leave an impression though they appear for as little as 10 seconds or at most for 3 minutes.

-In one of his movies Kamal Hassan tells his girlfriend that they should go and watch Schindler’s List.
+In one of his movies, Kamal Hassan tells his girlfriend that they should go and watch Schindler’s List.
 It’s a great movie and so no one will be watching it and we can have our private space to be romantic, he tells her.
-This cheeky comment captures the fate of many a greate movie.
-Anbe Sivam did not fail in the box office, but it did not do as well as it could have.
-With such great acting, storytelling, humour and music, the movie could have done a lot better than it did but such are the ways of Tamil society and movie fans.
-I feel that the movie is so subtle in the way it treats the ideas that it has not reached a mass audience despit the presence of stars like Kamal Hassan, Madhavan and Nazar.
-But thankfully for people with my taste, there are people like Kamal Hassan who are willing to make great movies periodically even if they know that they will not succeed in raking in the big bucks.
+This cheeky comment captures the fate of many a great movie.
+Anbe Sivam did not fail at the box office, but it did not do as well as it could have.
+With such great acting, storytelling, humour and music, the movie could have done a lot better than it did.
+But such are the ways of Tamil society and movie fans.
+Perhaps, it did not do as well since it deals with issues with great subtlety, and thus lacked in mass appeal.
+But thankfully, there are people like Kamal Hassan who are willing to make great movies periodically even if they know that they will not succeed in raking in the big bucks.

 Dear Vivek,